 All sales teams track key performance indicators (KPIs) — but successful teams know how to choose the right ones and reach goals faster.

 Being selective about which sales KPIs to analyze puts your resources in the right place.
 The data offers all the information you need to maximize revenue, fuel business growth, and keep consumers happy.
-Here are the 20 best metrics for measuring business performance and unlocking actionable customer insights.
+We will share the 20 best metrics for measuring business performance and unlocking actionable customer insights after we explain more about what KPIs are.

 What are KPIs in sales, and why are they important?